defold/defold/README_ANDROID.md

 ### Caveats

-If the app is started programatically, the life cycle behaves differently.
+If the app is started programmatically, the life cycle behaves differently.
 Deactivating the app and then activating it by clicking on it results in a new create message being sent (onCreate/android_main).
 The normal case is for the app to continue through e.g. onStart.

 ### Android debugging